SWAT Team Commander (Retired)

 When you or your team kills another human being (even if it's a bad guy), does that take an emotional toll?

-Asked by Ruth almost 11 years ago
+Asked by Ruth over 11 years ago

 Only people without a conscience or a soul can take a human life without any negative emotional component.
 Peer support, critical incident debriefings, counseling and other services are now available to cops (SWAT or not) who are involved in a killing, whether it's a purely "righteous" shoot or one that is questionable.